 Ada’s Hanky Panky is based off the original, created by Coleman herself.
 Equal parts gin and vermouth, with a few dashes of fernet and orange bitters, the resulting drink is delightfully earthy, and packs a strong kick that would make its namesake proud.
 We’re off to a good start it seems.

 In 1933, America corrected one of our great national mistakes and repealed Prohibition, triggering a rebirth in the Great American Bar.
 In 1935, columnist Dan Marquis put on his mansplain hat and decried the end of the male-only ballroom, declaring it “gone forever, killed by this invasion of women.”
 It can only be assumed that the women of the world continued putting their feet on the brass rail and going about .
-This twist on the daiquiri is a tribute to those women, and possibly in memory of at least one bitter man.
+This twist on the daiquiri is a tribute to those cocktails designed by women bartenders, and possibly in memory of at least one bitter man.

 Like with the Dead Rabbit Drinks Manual, many of the drinks require that several of the ingredients be prepared ahead of time.
 And, like with the Drinks Manual, we have found a love of preparing our own ingredients rather than buying them.
 This time around, it’s oleo saccharum.
 The added rich citrus flavors complemented the lime and gave a better flavor profile than just the sweetness that simple syrup might provide when added to the rum and lime juice.
 Anyways, good kick, great flavor, let’s move forward a few decades.